PeppeL-G/course-material/src/courses/client-server-communication/laboratory-work.md

     * App you can use to send custom HTTP requests to a web application

 ## Lab 1: The Tool App
-Before you start working on this part, you are recommended to:Before you start working on this part you are expected to view the following lectures:
+Before you start working on this part you are expected to read/view the following lectures:

 * [Using Shells](../../lectures/using-shells/)
 * [Vue](../../lectures/vue/)